CAS CERTIFICATE: each student will receive a certificate with exact dates, hours and description of the accomplished programme and CAS duties.

 Dates and Fees

-This project is run by entrusted provider La Janda – Language School, Vejer de la Frontera.
+This project is run by our entrusted partner organisation La Janda – Language School, Vejer de la Frontera, Andalucia.
 Please contact us for further information.

 EMAIL us: email@example.com